Phone-GWP-group

 Staff and packaging processes

-It is all very well having the perfect packaging if it is poorly assembled, is difficult to use, or slows down fulfilment processes as staff are not well trained.
+It is all well and good having the perfect packaging, but if it’s poorly assembled, is challenging to use, or slows down fulfilment processes, as staff are not well-trained.

 Creating guides or manuals alongside thorough training can help staff select the right boxes, pack them correctly, and ensure optimum product presentation when orders reach your customers.

-A well-trained workforce is particularly important with the likelihood of employing temporary or seasonal staff during peak season.
+A well-trained workforce is crucial, especially when considering the likelihood of employing temporary or seasonal staff during peak seasons.

 Customer focus